Particularly Dangerous Chemicals

 Always check the safety data sheet (SDS) of your chemicals substances prior to using them.

 To buy and use these dangerous substances, an authorisation must be acquired from the SCC.
 The authorisation procedure consists of four steps:

-- The request form can be filled completely online via Service Now.
+- The request form can be filled completely online via the Authorisation Request.